john-shepherdson/github-markup-scanner/README.md

 Key Features:

-1. Accepts a GitHub repository URL as a command-line argument
+1. Accepts a GitHub repository URL and a search string as command-line arguments
 2. Uses the GitHub API to fetch repository contents from the root directory
 3. Identifies markup files by common extensions (.md, .rst, .txt, .asciidoc, etc.)
 4. Downloads and scans each markup file line by line
-5. Prints any lines containing 'api.eu.badgr.io' with line numbers
+5. Prints any lines containing to search string with line numbers
 6. Handles various GitHub URL formats

 ## Prerequisites